-On successful completion of the course you will become eligible for Graduate Basis for Chartered Membership (GBC) with the British Psychological Society (BPS).
+On successful completion of the course with an overall pass mark of 50 or higher you will become eligible for Graduate Basis for Chartered Membership (GBC) with the British Psychological Society (BPS).
 GBC is the first step towards becoming a Chartered Psychologist.
 Eligibility to GBC is the prerequisite for entry onto postgraduate and professional training courses offered by the BPS.

 The course covers the key topics of Psychology such as Biological Psychology, Cognitive Psychology, Social Psychology, Developmental Psychology and Personality and Individual Differences and underpins these topics with research carried out in the Department.
 It has a strong component of Research Methods and Statistics which enables the successful candidates to design and conduct research not only in Psychology but also in other areas of social sciences.

-The course is taught at Liverpool Hope’s Psychology Department.
-The Department is research active with increasing strength in Cognitive Psychology.
+The course is taught at Liverpool Hope Psychology Department.
+The Department is research active with increasing strength in applied areas of Psychology.
 As a Masters student of Psychology you will be directly involved in ongoing research projects as part of your learning experience.

-· The Department has a vibrant student-led Psychology Society which stages events and supports students with their academic and social life.
+The School has a vibrant student-led Psychology Society which stages events and supports students with their academic and social life.

 The course consists of four 30-credit taught modules and an individual research project leading to the Research Dissertation (60 credits).